 * The dimensions shown are approximate and the precise measurements may vary.
 Please ask to see the drawings relative to the specific plot.
 All room dimensions are to a -+50mm (2") tolerance.
 Kitchen layouts are indicative only.
 Please consult the Sales Adviser on-site for specific kitchen layouts.
 This information is for guidance only and does not form part of any contract or constitute a warranty

 Dating back to the 13th Century, much of Easington village is of archaeological interest and has been designated as a conservation area since 1974.
-Centred around a village green and 12th Century medieval parish church, the village is set in a rural location, yet only 10 miles from the beautiful city of Durham.
+With a village green and 12th Century church, the village is in a rural location, yet only 10 miles from the beautiful city of Durham.

 There's a choice of schooling for all ages close to the Moorfield development.
 Just a few minutes from the development is the Rosemary Lane Pre-School, Easington Village Church of England Primary School and the Easington Academy.
 There are also two further primary schools in the village.